 1. Residential Tenants.
-Residential Tenants, during the Protection Time Period, may provide, and Landlords must accept, a self-certification of inability to pay rent, and are required to provide notice to the Landlord to this effect within the time-frame specified in this Paragraph V.
+Residential Tenants seeking protection under this Moratorium, may provide, and Landlords must accept, a self-certification of inability to pay rent, and are required to provide notice to the Landlord to this effect within the timeframe specified in this Paragraph V, unless otherwise specified.